close

 World Vision is supporting the most vulnerable families and communities to become more resilient to the effects of climate change.

 Last year, our emergency responses helped over 1.7 million people in 18 countries – over 900,000 of them were children.
-Our response to climate-related events included the provision of water, food, medical care, and farming techniques.
+Our response to climate-related emergencies includes the provision of clean water, nutritious food, shelter, and medical care.
+We address the long-term impacts of climate change by introducing climate-smart farming techniques and working with communities on their plans to reduce the risk of disaster.

 Keep reading to discover: